Skip to main content

 Mark Price

-The reference price used to calculate unrealized P/L and trigger liquidations for futures positions.
-On this app it tracks the spot index price for the same base asset.
+Mark price is the reference price used to calculate unrealized P/L and trigger liquidations on futures positions.
+It tracks a manipulation-resistant spot index of the underlying asset rather than the last trade price.

 Tick